-Students will have the opportunity to combine theory and innovation into real world application through a semester based internship in the business environment, a three-credit college level business course, and in the creation of business strategic plans.
+Students will have the opportunity to combine theory and innovation into real-world application through a semester based internship in the business environment, a three-credit college level business course, and in the creation of business strategic plans.
 Units of study include: Managerial Accounting, Entrepreneurship, and the Global Business Economy.
+Students who meet specific criteria may participate in a worksite internship related to their career interests or will to remain on-campus to complete the advanced course curriculum.
+Students who participate in an internship are required to complete at least 6-8 hours per week at their internship site and must provide their own transportation to the internship site.
 (Academy of Finance)